alertmanager/alert_manager/README.md

 ### Configure Alerts
 1. Set "alert_handler.py" (without quotes) as alert action script filename
 2. Configure the alert to be listet in Triggered Alerts (necessary to view the alert results without indexing them)
-3. Configure alert permissions to be visible globally (necessary only to configure settings with "Alert Settings" view.
-In case you don't wan't to set your alerts to be exported globally, you can also add the alerts manuall to the alert settings by right-click to the table -> Insert row below)
+3. Configure incident settings (Go to the Alert Manager app -> Settings -> Incident Settings)
+	- Note: By default, only alerts configured as globally visible are showed in the list.
+In case you're missing an alert, try to select the correct app scope with the pulldown.

 ### Per Alert Settings
 - **Run Alert Script:** You can run a classical alert script (<http://docs.splunk.com/Documentation/Splunk/latest/Alert/Configuringscriptedalerts>).
 Place your script in $SPLUNKH_HOME/bin/scripts, enable run_alert_script and add the file name (without path!) to the alert_script field.
 All arguments will be passed to the script as you would configure it directly as an alert action.
 - **Auto Assign:** Assign newly created incidents related to the alert to a user.
 Enter the username to the auto_assign_user field and enable auto_assign
 - **Auto Resolve Previous:** Automatically resolve already existing incidents with status=new related to the alert when creating a new one
-- **Auto Resolve after TTL:** Aumatically resolve existing incidents with status=new when the alert.expires time is reached
+- **Auto Resolve after TTL:** Automatically resolve existing incidents with status=new when the alert.expires time is reached

 ## Roadmap
 - E-mail notifications on incident assignement